Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Experiments

 \subsection{Experiments on \textsc{Spider}}

-\textsc{Spider} is a text-to-SQL dataset that consists of 10,181 questions and 5,693 unique complex SQL queries across 138 domains~\cite{yu2018spider}.
-The primary evaluation for Spider is in the cross-database setting, where models are evaluated on examples for databases not seen during training.
-One of the primary challenges in this setting is generalization to new database schemas, while in this work we aim to focus more on out-of-distribution compositional generalization.
+We now compare the approaches on \textsc{Spider}~\cite{yu2018spider}, a non-synthetic text-to-SQL dataset that includes the further challenges of schema linking and modeling complex SQL syntax.

-Therefore, we use a setting similar to an alternative setting called the example split in the original dataset~\cite{yu2018spider} where the databases are shared between train and test examples.
-We identify examples in the original train set for databases with more than 50 examples to ensure sufficient coverage over table and column names in the training data.
-We then generate 3 new train and test splits consisting of 3,282 train and 1,094 test examples across 51 databases: a random split, a split based on source length, and a TMCD split.
+\textsc{Spider} contains 10,181 questions and 5,693 unique SQL queries across 138 domains.
+The primary evaluation is in the cross-database setting, where models are evaluated on examples for databases not seen during training.
+The primary challenge in this setting is generalization to new database schemas, which is not our focus.
+Therefore, we use a setting where the databases are shared between train and test examples.\footnote{This is similar to the ``example split'' discussed in ~\citet{yu2018spider}.
+However, we only consider examples in the original training set for databases with more than 50 examples to ensure sufficient coverage over table and column names in the training data.
+This includes 51 databases.} We generate 3 new splits consisting of 3,282 train and 1,094 test examples each: a random split, a split based on source length, and a TMCD split.
+We also generate a template split by anonymizing integers and quoted strings, consisting of 3,280 train and 1,096 test examples.
 We adopt the terminology of~\citet{suhr2020exploring} and use \textsc{Spider-SSP} to refer to these same-database splits, and use \textsc{Spider-XSP} to refer to the standard cross-database setting.

 We prepend the name of the target database to the source sequence.
-For T5, we also serialize the database schema as a string and append it to the source sequence similar to~\citet{suhr2020exploring}.
+For T5, we also serialize the database schema as a string and append it to the source sequence similarly to~\citet{suhr2020exploring}.
 We report exact set match without values, the standard Spider evaluation metric~\cite{yu2018spider}.

 \paragraph{Results} Table~\ref{tab:spider-ssp} shows the results of T5 and \qgxt on different splits of \textsc{Spider-SSP}.
 We also show T5-Base performance without the schema string appended.
-The text-to-SQL mapping is not well modeled by \qg: SQL has complicated syntax and often requires complex coordination across discontinuous clauses.
-Intermediate representations for SQL such as SemQL~\cite{guo2019towards} may help increase the correspondence between source and target syntax.
+The text-to-SQL mapping is not well modeled by \qg.
 Nevertheless, the performance of \qgxt is competitive with T5, indicating a strength of the hybrid approach.